AN OVERVIEW OF ODOUR TESTING

 With new safety requirements, we have also had to be very specific about our choice of hand sanitiser.
 We made sure it has a high concentration of alcohol to be effective, whilst – of course – being odour free.

 ODOUR SENSITIVITY TESTING

 Fancy having a go yourself?
 If so, take a look at our odour sensitivity testing service.
-It’s a handy way to compare your personal odour sensitivity with the population average.
+You’ll have a chance to compare your personal odour sensitivity with the population average.
 Or in the case of odour complaints, with the complainant’s odour sensitivity.
-You’ll find it useful if you’re involved in monitoring odours, whether that’s at a plant, for planning purposes or from a regulator perspective.
+You’ll find it useful if you’re involved in monitoring odours, whether that’s for a specific site, for planning purposes or from a regulator perspective.

 Institute of Air Quality Management (IAQM)

 Guidance on the assessment of odour for planning